Coinbase IPO Set To Turn Heads?

 Anticipation high for Coinbase IPO

-The listing was initially scheduled for March, however Coinbase fell foul of the SEC, as well as reaching a $6.5m settlement with the CFTC over claims it was reporting false information over its transactions.
+The listing was initially scheduled for March, however Coinbase fell foul of the US Securities and Exchange Commission (SEC), as well as reaching a $6.5m settlement with the Commodity Futures Trading Commission (CFTC), over claims it was reporting false information over its transactions.

 No new shares will be issued at the Coinbase IPO, with shares made available from existing investors looking to cash in some of their seed stakes, and take some profits, with the company estimated to have a value in the region of $80bn.

-The company did outline three separate scenarios for the year, with the most optimistic predicting around 7m monthly users, which is slightly higher from its current 6.1m monthly transacting users.
-There will be costs associated with the Coinbase IPO, as a result of the direct listing the company expects to incur expenses of $35m in Q2.
+Coinbase outlined three separate scenarios for the year, with the most optimistic predicting around 7 million monthly users, which is slightly higher from its current 6.1 million monthly transacting users.
+There will be costs associated with the Coinbase IPO as a result of the direct listing, with the company expecting to incur expenses of $35m in Q2.

 Cryptocurrencies heading for the mainstream?